UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/docs/background.md

 - UCSD's Computer Science and Engineering Department wasn't helpful in giving me information on how fast classes I wanted to take filled up (as seen in the screenshot below), so I decided to collect this information myself.
 <img src="https://github.com/ewang2002/UCSDHistEnrollData/blob/master/misc/assets/thanks_cse.png?raw=true"  alt="Thanks CSE Department for being helpful as always."/>

+  I do want to point out that, while the person who said this is technically correct, it's also true that, _generally speaking_, "the outcome of any waitlist or course enrollment" is generally _consistent_ enough that you can make some predictions.
+A lot of classes that I've been tracking in Fall 2023 have somewhat similar enrollment graphs to their Fall 2022 counterparts.

 - I took [COGS 108: Data Science in Practice](https://github.com/COGS108) with [Professor Jason Fleischer](https://jgfleischer.com/) and learned a lot of things that I wanted to apply, so this project was a good place to start.
 - And, of course, I wanted an excuse to learn the Rust programming language.